Operator Shifting for General Noisy Matrix Systems: Numerical Experiments

 \egroup

 \bgroup \arraystretch{1.2}

 \egroup

-As we see in \cref{tab:results} and \cref{tab:results_iso}, operator augmentation can provide significant reductions in error for a variety of different Markov chain problems, measured both in the reduction of residual norm error for deterministic right-hand-side (\cref{tab:results}).
+As we see in \cref{tab:results} and \cref{tab:results_iso}, operator shifting can provide significant reductions in error for a variety of different Markov chain problems, measured in the reduction of residual norm error for both deterministic and random value functions (\cref{tab:results}).
 As predicted by the theory, the method also reduces the error in isotropic residual matrix norm, as seen in (\cref{tab:results_iso}), but these improvements seem are more marginal.
 This behavior is present for all different levels of sample count $N$ we tested.
-Therefore, while there are theoretical limitations in the non-symmetric case of operator augmentation that make the theory less powerful than the symmetric positive definite case, operator augmentation still functions quite well on the Markov chain problems we've tested it on.
+Therefore, while there are theoretical limitations in the non-symmetric case of operator shifting that make the theory less powerful than the symmetric positive definite case, operator shifting still functions quite well on the Markov chain problems we've tested it on.

 Note that the confidence intervals for the 2D and 3D problems in the isotropic setting seen in \cref{tab:results_iso} are quite large.
 This is despite the fact that we use a very large number of samples (256,000 for 2D, and 25,600 for 3D) to estimate the isotropic error.
-However, the theory tells us that the naive isotropic error will always be greater than the augmented isotropic error, so this chart is provided more-so as a way to gauge the magnitude of the error reduction, rather than existence of an error reduction.
+However, the theory tells us that the naive isotropic error will always be greater than the shifted isotropic error, so this chart is provided more-so as a way to gauge the magnitude of the error reduction, rather than existence of an error reduction.